dlosch9225/scraping_project/README.md

 The project uses cron to:

-* Start the scheduler at system reboot
+* Start the scheduler at system reboot.
-* Trigger scrapers daily at 11:00 AM
+* Trigger scrapers daily at 11:00 AM.

 #### Cron Configuration Example (macOS/Linux)
 ```